Spacetrades/SpaceTrades/README.md

 	CAT - Commits based mostly on categorization.
 Ex: Creating new folders for code, moving code bits around.
 Merging files...etc
 	INFECT - Merge is receiving errors
 	MANDATE - Specify necessary tasks of a file that must be accomodated.
 These can be style rules or required jobs to complete.
+	TASK - A task to complete in a certain file
+	COMMENT REASON - Specify the reason why you have left the code commented and have not simply removed it BREAK - Something is breaking
+	BREAK CRUCIAL - Something is breaking which is crucial for the site IDEAL - A suggestion to do something differently or a way that may or may not be possible soon but is ideal FMT - Data is good but display isn't.
+Data should be displayed in a different way as specified.
+	TODO: Specify tasks to complete

 ## Sublime Stuff
 	[